/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 Conclusion

-This tutorial explained some key points of the MCP deployment example, so that a user can securely connect an MCP client to an MCP server and then instruct the AI agent to use tools that call APIs with access tokens.
-The Curity Identity Server gives you control over the finer security details, so that you can grant the right level of access to MCP clients.
+This tutorial explained some key points of the MCP deployment example, so that a user can connect an MCP client to an MCP server and operate with least-privilege API access.
+The Curity Identity Server gives you control over the deeper security behaviors, so that your APIs can restrict the level of access granted to AI components.

 An OAuth architecure provides you with the building blocks to securely connect to APIs from any type of client.
 With the right separation it should be straightforward to add AI agents as a new type of API client.
-Done correctly, you should only need to implement a lightweight MCP server (or use an MCP gateway) to provide a new entry point to APIs.
+Done correctly, you should only need to implement a lightweight MCP server to provide a new entry point to APIs.

 Newsletter